ewjoachim/raincoat/README.md

 Of course, `raincoat` will do the above steps for all checks defined in `raincoat.toml`.

-Raincoat can be used like a linter, you can integrate it in CI.
+Raincoat should run in your CI like a "dependabot": on a cron, creating PRs and warning you when you need to make an upgrade but not blocking you on unrelated PRs.

 ## And beyond!